 If you’re looking for places to stay there are a couple of campsites we know of in ‘Wells’.
 There’s a big ‘warden-security’ campsite called Pinewoods (if you like that sort of thing).
 Back in 2018 we drove in and the security men – yes, more than one – jumped out of their little office waving their arms about, before telling us the site was fully booked.

 Maybe our old hobo van didn’t fit in with the new 100K motorhomes already pitched up?

 Whatever, they recommended another site just up the road, an off-grid type place (no electric hook up) called Blue Skies.
-More basic, a lot quieter, and not a security guard in site, much more to our liking!
+More basic, a lot quieter, and not a security guard in sight, much more to our liking!
 And in the morning the owner came round handing out Easter Eggs to all the campers!

 Twenty pounds saved in Blakeney!